 Keep Learning, Together

-With the subjects I address in these two posts, I would also want to encourage all of us to brush up on our knowledge of personal finance.
+I would also want to encourage all of us to brush up on our knowledge of personal finance.
 Also, as we know, our children will do what we do, and not what we say.
-So if your finances are messy (as it can happen to all of us, myself included), take the time to get them in order.
+So if your finances are messy (as can happen to all of us, myself included), take the time to get them in order.
 If your child is old enough to understand what you are doing, add them in some of those discussions.
 If you commit to paying down some debt, include your child in those discussions.
 Let them see that you are not perfect, but model how to set goals and work towards them.
 They will act as your accountability partner.
 And it is powerful for them to see their role models (you) working towards your goals.